-Once the monitoring visit occurs on-site and/or the collection of documents has been submitted by the subgrantee during a desk review, Serve Washington staff have 30 days to complete the report.
-That report is then sent to the subgrantee with a transmittal for action, and/or if no action is required, a transmittal and resolution.
+Once the monitoring visit occurs Serve Washington staff have 30 days to complete the report.
+That report is then sent to the subgrantee with a cover letter, which may include a request to provide responses to action(s) requested in the report.
 Subgrantees requiring action will have 30 days to respond to the report.
 Once the subgrantee responds, Serve Washington staff and the subgrantee will work together until all appropriate action is complete.
 During this time, the subgrantee is responsible for meeting any additional deadlines set by Serve Washington as both entities work towards completion.
 Once complete, the subgrantee will receive final resolution.